johandry/vaio_ubuntu_setup/README.md

 This script - check code [here](https://raw.githubusercontent.com/johandry/vaio_ubuntu_setup/master/setup.sh) - will do:

-1. Install Cisco AnyConnect VPN Client
+1. Install Puppet to automate installations and setups
+1. Execute or Apply the Puppet rules.
 1. Install VMWare Horizon Client

-1. Install MATE Desktop
+Puppet will do:

+1. Update and upgrade Ubuntu.
+Make sure this is done every Monday
+1. Create ~/bin directory and copy some scripts
+1. Create a Workspace and clone this project
-1. Install Cinnamon Desktop
+1. Install Google Chrome
-1. Install Puppet to automate installs
+1. Install VMWare Horizon Client requirements

-The Puppet Manifest will make sure:

 1. Install Docker
-1. Install Packer and Vagrant
-1. Sublime Text 3
+1. Install Sublime Text 3

-1.
+TODO:

+* Setup SSH keys
+* Install Packer and Vagrant
+* Install Ruby and rbenv